zevv/npeg/README.md

 Cp(proc, P)    # Passes the captured string to procedure `proc`
 ```

-Warning: Captures are stil in development, the interface might still still
+Warning: Captures are stil in development, the interface might change in the
-change.
-I am not sure of using JSon nodes is the best choice and I am open to
+future.
+I am not sure if using JSon nodes is the best choice and I am open to
 any ideas to improve the way captures are returned from the parser.

 Captured data in patterns can be saved to a tree of Json nodes which can be